ICS4U-Gallo/amazon-fc-assignment-graveyard/README.md

 # Amazon FC Assignment

 We will be mocking up the idea behind the Amazon's Robotic Fulfilment Center.
+Your program should at least have a CLI component.
+You could choose to use Arcade or PyQt5 for a GUI.

 Topics:
 - Classes and objects